awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 # Examples of the AWS Encryption SDK Command Line Interface<a name="crypto-cli-examples"></a>

 Use the following examples to try the AWS Encryption CLI on the platform you prefer\.
 For help with master keys and other parameters, see [How to Use the AWS Encryption SDK Command Line Interface](crypto-cli-how-to.md)\.
-For complete documentation, see [Read the Docs](http://aws-encryption-sdk-cli.readthedocs.io/en/latest/)\.
+For a quick reference, see [AWS Encryption SDK CLI Syntax and Parameter Reference](crypto-cli-reference.md)\.

+**Topics**
 + [Encrypting a File](#cli-example-encrypt-file)
 + [Decrypting a File](#cli-example-decrypt-file)
 + [Encrypting All Files in a Directory](#cli-example-encrypt-directory)